yachielab/QUEEN/README.md

 Project name of `QUEEN_object` construction.
 In QUEEN, this property is also used as a dictionary key to access the `.productdict` described below.
 If a `QUEEN_object` is created from a GenBank or FASTA file, its sequence ID will be inherited here.
 Otherwise, the project name is automatically generated to be unique amongst the existing `.productdict` keys.

 * **.seq**: `str`
 Top strand sequence (5′→3′).
 Sticky end gaps, if any, can be represented by `"-"`.
-This property cannot be directly edited; only the built-in operational functions of QUEEN described below can edit this property_._
+This property cannot be directly edited; only the built-in operational functions of QUEEN described below can edit this property.

 * **.rcseq**: `str`
 Bottom strand sequence (5′→3′).
 Sticky end gaps, if any, are represented by `"-"`.
-This property cannot be directly edited; only the built-in operational functions of QUEEN described below can edit this property_._
+This property cannot be directly edited; only the built-in operational functions of QUEEN described below can edit this property.

 * **.topology**: `str` (`"linear"` or `"circular"`)
 Sequence topology.
 When a `QUEEN_object` is created by loading from a GenBank file, the topology is set according to the description in the GenBank file.
-Only the built-in operational functions of QUEEN described below can edit this property_._
+Only the built-in operational functions of QUEEN described below can edit this property.

 * **.dnafeatures**: `list` of `DNAfeature_objects`
 When a `QUEEN_object` is loaded from a GenBank file, `.dnafeatures` will automatically be generated from the GenBank file's sequence features.
 Otherwise, `.dnafeatures` will be an empty list.
 Each `DNAfeature_object` with the following attributes provides an annotation for a given range of DNA sequence in a `QUEEN_object`.